rodrigogoncalves/skhub/README.md

 ### Improvement ideas

--   Implement more efficient algorithms for `prime` module.
+-   Calculate timings for prime number generation code with inputs of different orders of magnitude, and based on the results, verify if more efficient algorithms should be used.
 -   Build distribution archives and deploy package to the Package Index.